Prince Philip, husband of Queen Elizabeth II, dies at 99

 Born June 10, 1921, on the dining room table at his parents’ home on the Greek island of Corfu, Philip was the fifth child and only son of Prince Andrew, younger brother of the king of Greece.
 His grandfather had come from Denmark during the 1860s to be adopted by Greece as the country’s monarch.

 Philip’s mother was Princess Alice of Battenberg, a descendent of German princes.
-Like his future wife, Elizabeth, Philip was also a great-grandchild of Queen Victoria.
+Like his future wife, Elizabeth, Philip was also a great-great-grandchild of Queen Victoria.

 When Philip was 18 months old, his parents fled to France.
 His father, an army commander, had been tried after a devastating military defeat by the Turks.
 After British intervention, the Greek junta agreed not to sentence Andrew to death if he left the country.

-Note: This story has been corrected to show that the queen and Philip have 10 great-grandchildren, not nine.
-It has also been corrected to show that the queen and he are great-great-grandchildren of Queen Victoria, not great-grandchildren.